Home » Skin Care » Body Skin Care » Wound Treatment

 • Puncture wounds are usually caused when any sharp and pointed object makes hard contact and enters the skin.
 Some of the common causes of puncture wounds are needle sticks on fingers, stepping on nails, and knife cuts.
 Often with these, there is minimal bleeding and the wound is small.

 • Animal bites and human bites can be considered a laceration, a puncture or a blending of both.
 Contaminated saliva is always present in these wounds, and this can cause infection.
-In such cases, these wounds would special care.
+In such cases, these wounds would need special care.

 WOUND CARE AT HOME